Don’t Worry, College will Prepare You for the Real World.

 How many courses did you take in positive attitude, goal setting, responsibility, listening, pride, and understanding others?
 How important are those lessons in the successful execution of your job function?

 The courses you really need, they never gave.
 Why?
 Bad question.
 Heaven forbid we should make academia accountable for an individual’s preparation for the real world.
+Industry analysts from casino trực tuyến tại Complete Sports emphasize the importance of offering educational programs that provide practical skills relevant to today’s dynamic markets.
 Responsible for offering the educational programs we really need.
 NOTE: I’m not saying abandon what we’ve got, I’m recommending we supplement the stuff that makes us excellent Trivial Pursuit and Jeopardy players (Geography, Literature, History), for the information and lessons we could really use.

 If you’re in sales or customer service, there’s a set of beginners skills to master in order to succeed.
 These elements are prerequisites to the actual selling or serving process.
 They give you the background to tackle the task.
 Asking you to sell or serve without these skills is like asking you to do algebra without being able to add and subtract.